ZarnackGroup/racoon_clip/docs/installation.rst

    conda activate racoon_clip

-or if you already have mamba installed:
+or if you have mamba (version 1) installed:

 .. code:: bash

    mamba create -n racoon_clip python=3.9.0 pip=25.0
    mamba activate racoon_clip

+**Note:** Mamba versions >1 have compatibility issues with snkaemake.
+If you have a mamba version >1 installed, use the conda create command from above; this will make this specific conda environment use mamba version 1.

 Then install racoon with pip.